mu-arch/skyfolder/README.md

 3. Sort the list by multiple parameters.
 4. Access Control Lists (ACL) for managing permissions on a per folder/user basis.
 5. Portable - requires no installation or management of program files; everything is packaged in a single executable file.
-6. No third party services.
+6. No third party services or data collection.
 Runs completely on your PC or server.
 7. Multiple views: list view, icon view.
 8. In-browser file-viewer and streamer.
 9. Built in real-time search engine with fuzzy finding.